VladFurman/ArcanumScriptUnstable/README.md

 # Arcanum Userscript

-Tempermonkey / Greasemonkey userscript for the idle game Arcanum (Theory of Magic on Kongregate)
+Tempermonkey / Greasemonkey userscript for the idle game [Arcanum, experimental version](https://arcanumtesting.gitlab.io/arcanum/).

 The main focus of this set of scripts is minor covenience features.
 It is not meant as a full automation.